 Provide seating for the individuals who are deaf in the front with an unobstructed view of the stage/speaker.
 This way they can take in the message and the message provider simultaneously.

 The fee for American Sign Language Interpreting services for any non-academic event is $30 per hour per interpreter.
 Any assignment longer than two hours or an assignment less than two hours with complex content requires a team of two interpreters.
-This is paid through a 100W form sent to ODS office manager.
+This is paid through a 100W form sent to Disability Services office manager.
 This fee applies to requests for Human Resource events such as meetings and training for staff, faculty and GA positions.
 This fee also applies to revenue generating events such as conferences and workshops sponsored by colleges and departments.

 There is no charge for academic interpreting.
 Practicum and internship assignments are considered a shared responsibility between OSU and the field placement host.
 Fee determination is made on a case-by-case basis.

 There is no charge for events sponsored by chartered student organizations.
 However, organization representatives must apply for fee waiver when submitting a request for interpreting service.
 To download, complete and print a fee waiver form (in MS Word), click here.
 This form can be faxed to 614-292-4190, or mailed to 150 Pomerene Hall - 1760 Neil Avenue , Columbus , Ohio 43210 , to the attention of the Interpreting Services Coordinator.

 The Theater Department will not be billed for performances interpreted as an academic requirement (Theater 100.)
 A fee will be charged for interpreter requests made through the box office.

 If Disability Services provides interpreter services for a particular event with no fee involved, other OSU departments may not profit by charging for this service at this same event.

 If a billable event, Disability Services will bill for services if request is cancelled within five (5) days of special event.